MissionCriticalCloud/bubble-templates-packer/cloudstack-centos-6/README.md

-# Cosmic Centos 7
+# Cloudstack Centos 6
-This builds a Centos 7 template for use with the bubble-toolkit.
+This builds a Centos 6 template for use with the bubble-toolkit.